 Divide the dough into 12 equal portions (roughly about 60 gr each).
 Keep them covered and work with one dough at a time.

-Lightly dust your palm with a bit of all-purpose flour.
+Lightly oil your palm with a bit of oil.
 Roll the dough into a smooth ball.

 Place on top of the banana leaf